-Much of the following information has been provided by Dr Ev Innes, an occupational therapist and member of DVA's Rehabilitation Advisory Committee.
-The intention is to provide some basic information for Rehabilitation Coordinators about the types of FCEs, to help inform decisions about when conducting an FCE may be appropriate.
+Much of the following information has been provided by Dr Ev Innes, an occupational therapist.
+The intention is to provide some basic information for Rehabilitation Delegates about the types of FCEs, to help inform decisions about when conducting an FCE may be appropriate.
 It should be noted that most assessors within rehabilitation service provider organisations will only have access to a single tool.

 Situational assessments may be conducted in artificial work environments or during formalised work trials.
 These assessments are reliant on observation by the assessor and self-reporting from the client.
 While functional testing is best assessed in the workplace, this may not always be possible.
 Therefore, a rehabilitation service provider may recommend a clinically-based assessment using one of the tools referred to below.

 The Ergo-Kit FCE incorporates fifty five standardised work-related tasks, including lifting, carrying and simulation exercises.
 The Physical Agility Tester, a component of the Ergo-Kit FCE, is used to test work postures and movements, handling and dexterity.

 The Ergoscience Physical Work Performance Evaluation (PWPE) consists of thirty six standarised tasks covering six areas including dynamic strength, position tolerance, mobility, balance, endurance, and coordination of fine motor skills.

 The Isernhagen Work Systems (IWS) FCE consists of twenty work-related tasks covering weighted tasks, flexibility and positional tasks, static work, ambulation/mobility tasks, and upper limb coordination.